kubernetes/kubernetes/docs/proposals/container-runtime-interface-v1.md

 **Imperative pod-level interface**
 The interface contains only CreatePod(), StartPod(), StopPod() and RemovePod().
-This implies that the runtime needs to take over container lifecycle manangement (i.e., enforce restart policy), lifecycle hooks, liveness checks, etc. Kubelet will mainly be responsible for interfacing with the apiserver, and can potentially become a very thin daemon.
+This implies that the runtime needs to take over container lifecycle management (i.e., enforce restart policy), lifecycle hooks, liveness checks, etc. Kubelet will mainly be responsible for interfacing with the apiserver, and can potentially become a very thin daemon.
  - Pros: Lower maintenance overhead for the Kubernetes maintainers if `Docker`